How Can a Good Website Design Bring Patients to Your Practice?

 User Experience Is Everything

 Ultimately, you want your website to have fast loading times while being easily navigable, aesthetically pleasing, and adaptable to any device.
 This can be accomplished through an elegant responsive website design that looks great and has a user-friendly interface on any viewport size.
 Online browsing largely takes place on mobile phones and tablets nowadays, making it crucial to provide comprehensive ease of access inclusive to every device.
-Site speed is also important—according to Google statistics, 53 percent of mobile users leave a site that takes more than three seconds to load.
+Site speed is also important—according to Google statistics, a large percentage of mobile users leave a site that takes more than three seconds to load.
 Again, users enjoy instant gratification.

 When a dentist or surgeon puts the time and effort into creating a pleasant online experience, users can believe that the practice cares about patient satisfaction and fulfilling their needs.
 A solid web presence can make prospective patients more inclined to deem a practice trustworthy, and maintain this positive regard all the way into the treatment room.